arnab7070/custom-firebase-auth-ui/README.md

 ### User Object Properties

-The user object contains various properties, including:
+The user object contains the following properties:

 - `uid`: Unique identifier for the user.
 - `email`: User's email address.
-- `displayName`: User's display name (if available).
+- `displayName`: User's display name, if available.
-- `photoURL`: URL of the user's profile picture (if available).
+- `photoURL`: URL of the user's profile picture, if available.

 ## Customizing the Login Component

 The login component is located in `app/components/auth/Login.jsx`.
-You can customize the login component by passing props to it.
+Customize the login component by passing props to it.
 Here are the available props:

 - `showEmail`: Boolean to show/hide email login form (default: true).
 - `showPhone`: Boolean to show/hide phone login form (default: true).